nursing-informatics.com

 Purpose of this Workshop

-This workshop will address the first phase of the project: best practices.
-Working with workshop participants we will explore effective instructional strategies and essential elements of an online course that ensure success for Aboriginal learners
+This workshop addressed the first phase of the project: best practices.
+Working with workshop participants we explored effective instructional strategies and essential elements of an online course that ensure success for Aboriginal learners

 Value of First Nation Pedagogy